PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-06 08:00:08
+Last updated: 2024-04-06 08:00:42
-Random Quote: You wanna know what line doesn't work on a harp player?
-"Hey baby, wanna pluck?" - Barney Stinson
+Random Quote: How does a computer get drunk?
+It takes screenshots. - Will Livingston